alexxke/keynet/README.md

 #### Schema

-We make our data accessible in an HDF5 format, through arrays are aligned where the $n$th index of each array represents the $n$th key, with keys sorted ascending by bitting code:
+We make our data accessible in an HDF5 format, through arrays are aligned where the Nth index of each array represents the Nth key, with keys sorted ascending by bitting code:

 - `/bittings`: Each keys 1-9 bitting code, recorded from shoulder through the tip of the key, `uint8` of shape $(319, 5)$.
 - `/obverse`: Obverse image of each key, `uint8` of shape $(319, 512, 512, 3)$.